-Recovery rate is the share of a defaulted or charged-off balance that a creditor or collector is able to recover.
+Recovery rate means the share of a defaulted or charged-off balance that a creditor or collector is able to recover.

 Recovery rate means the share of a defaulted or charged-off balance that a creditor or collector is able to recover.
 In plain language, it measures how much money comes back after the account has already failed badly enough to enter serious recovery handling.